6 Proven Social Media Strategies to Grow a Business in 2025

 Strategy 5: Build & Nurture Your Audience Strategically

-Remember that people aren’t on social media to be marketed to.
+It’s important to remember that people aren’t on social media just to be marketed to.

-That’s what can make social media marketing tricky, and it’s one of the reasons you might struggle to convert followers to customers.
+That’s what makes social media marketing a bit tricky, and it’s one of the reasons you might find it challenging to turn followers into paying customers.

 Build Trust

-During the trust-building phase, you want to provide value-first content.
-This is content that provides value to your reader without anything in it for you.
+In the trust-building phase, focus on providing value-first content.
+This means sharing content that helps your audience without expecting anything in return.

 Lead to Conversion

-If you want to go deeper on this, check out this post we've written on how to build an online community.
+If you’d like to dive deeper into this topic, check out our post on how to build an online community.

 Strategy 6: Repurpose and Cross-Post Wisely